 Anthony Carpi, Ph.D.

-Anthony is the founder and president of Visionlearning.
-He is a Professor of Environmental Toxicology at John Jay College of the City University of New York and has extensive experience in teaching and educational research.
-He has authored articles for the Journal of Chemical Education, Journal of College Science Teaching, Journal of Hispanic Higher Education and other venues on the design and effectiveness of teaching resources, including Web-based materials.
-He is also the recipient of several grants from the National Science Foundation and U.S. Department of Education that have focused on improving student pedagogy in science through the creation of online and offline services and materials.
-In 2011, his work mentoring young scientists was recognized when he was presented with a Presidential Award for Excellence in Math, Science, and Engineering Mentoring by President Barack Obama.
-For more information about his research and scholarship, visit his personal web page at John Jay College.
+Anthony is founder and CEO of Visionlearning, an education technology company dedicated to providing everyone, everwhere with an excellent science education.
+He is a scientist, entrepreneur and author, and has written extensively on the challenges embedded in traditional science teaching materials.
+He is also a Professor of Environmental Chemistry at John Jay College of the City University of New York, and an active research scientist.
+He is the recipient of grants from the National Science Foundation, U.S. Department of Education and Department of Defense that have focused on improving science education through the creation of online and offline services and materials.
+And in 2011, his work mentoring young scientists was recognized with a Presidential Award for Excellence in Math, Science, and Engineering Mentoring awarded by the White House.

 Andy Carstens, MA

 Martha is a professional educator, seminar leader and consultant who has frequently served as a mentor to science teachers.
 As an award-winning classroom teacher and university adjunct professor, she has taught courses in chemistry, physics, biology and animal agriculture.
 Martha has authored articles for The Science Teacher, Tennessee Educational Leadership and The Eisenhower Math/Science Consortium.
 She has presented numerous seminars and workshops at National and State Science Teacher Conventions on topics such as block scheduling, cross-curricular instruction, classroom management, content area reading, small-scale chemistry and interactive technologies for the science classroom.